ESP Day will be celebrated on 16 May 2020.

 Schools across the country celebrated the contribution that ES staff made to their school team and the significant union wins over the last Agreement.

 It is important that ES members are recognised all year round and sub-branches encourage their involvement and ensure their rights and issues are given due recognition.

 The AEU encourages sub-branches to elect an ES rep to the sub branch executive.
 Having an ES rep means there is a strong clear ES voice in AEU sub-branches.

 ESP Day replaced National Support Staff Week as our annual celebration of ES staff.

 Focus on ES activists

-As part of our ESP Day celebrations we shared stories of some of our wonderful ES activists.
+Be inspired by the stories of some of our wonderful ES activists.
 There are some many ways ES staff can be involved in their union and make a real positive change to their working environment, their school and our education system.

 Each of our ES activists has done something unique or different, big or small, to make a difference for themselves and many other ES staff.

 We want ES members to play an active role in their sub-branch.
 The best way to do this is to promote the vital work our current ES reps do and inspire more ES members to consider nominating for the ES reps position.
 If you want to be inspired, just read some of our ES profiles.

 - Click here to find out more about the ES reps role.